prestwick/systemlink-migration-sandbox/README.md

 ## Prerequisites
 ### SystemLink
-- These scripts assume migration from a SystemLink 2020R1 (20.0) to another SystemLink 2020R1 server
+- These scripts assume migration from a SystemLink 2020R1 (20.0) to another SystemLink 2020R1 or 2020R2 server
+    - **We assume the server you are migrating to is clean with no data.
+Migrating to a server with existing data will result in data loss.**
+    - Not all services can be migrated from a 2020R1 server to a 2020R2 server.
+Please review **Supported Services** for details
 - These scripts assume a single-box SystemLink installation.
 - These scripts are designed to run on the same machines as the SystemLink installation.
 They do not support remote migration.